Fairness Testing of Large Language Models in Role-Playing: Introduction

-In this paper, we introduce \ours, a fairness testing framework designed to detect social biases in LLM outputs during role-playing. \ours consists of two main components: test input generation (generating bias-triggering questions) and test oracle design (identifying biased responses).
-For test input generation, \ours first employs LLMs to generate 550 roles across 11 diverse demographic attributes, forming a representative set of roles for fairness testing.
-For each role, \ours automatically generates 60 questions with the potential to elicit biased responses when the LLM adopts that role.
+In this paper, we conduct a novel empirical study on fairness testing of LLMs in role-playing scenarios.
+To enable this testing, we construct a test generation framework consisting of two main components: test input generation, which produces bias-triggering questions, and test oracle generation, which help identify biased responses.
+For test input generation, we first employ LLMs to generate 550 roles across 11 diverse demographic attributes, forming a representative set of roles for fairness testing.
+For each role, we use LLMs to generate 60 questions with the potential to elicit biased responses when the LLM adopts that role.
 These questions span three common formats, including Yes/No, multiple-choice, and open-ended questions, to comprehensively assess bias triggers.
 In total, 33,000 questions are generated to prompt LLMs to assume specific roles and respond accordingly.
-For test oracle generation, \ours applies a mix of rule-based and LLM-based strategies tailored to different question types, and we validate the reliability of these identifications through a rigorous manual evaluation.
+For test oracle generation, we apply a mix of rule-based and LLM-based strategies tailored to different question types, and we validate the reliability of these identifications through a rigorous manual evaluation.

-Using the generated questions as a benchmark, we conduct an extensive evaluation of six advanced LLMs released by OpenAI, Mistral AI, Meta, Alibaba, and DeepSeek.
-This selection represents both open-source and closed-source models widely used in real-world applications, with considerable variation in model size.
-To ensure rigorous results, each question is posed to each LLM three times, with biased responses classified only if they occur in more than two out of three instances.
-Despite this stringent criterion, our benchmark identifies a total of 72,716 biased responses across these LLMs, with individual models yielding between 7,754 and 16,963 biased responses.
-When we remove the role-playing statements from our benchmark, all six LLMs show a reduction in biased responses, with an average decrease of 24.3\%.
+Using the generated questions, we conduct an extensive evaluation of 10 advanced LLMs from OpenAI, Mistral AI, Meta, Google, Z.ai, Alibaba, and DeepSeek.
+This selection represents both open-source and closed-source models widely used in real-world applications.
+To ensure rigorous results, each question is posed three times to each LLM, with biased responses classified only if they occur in more than two instances.
+Despite this stringent criterion, our framework identifies 107,580 biased responses across these LLMs, with individual models yielding between 7,579 and 16,963 biased responses.
+When we remove role-playing statements, all 10 LLMs exhibit a statistically significant reduction in biased responses, with an average decrease of 23.8\%.
 This further indicates that role-playing can introduce additional social biases into LLM outputs, highlighting the need for fairness testing specifically within role-playing contexts.